 CSFTL Quick Stats

-- Age range: 4-11 years.
+- Use range: approximately 4-10 years.
 CSFTL advocates for children to ride in a harnessed car seat until at least 5 years of age.

 - Expiration: 4 years after date of purchase